-2.1 To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with SEN.
+2.1 Ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with SEN.

-- 2.2 To enable pupils with SEN to achieve the best outcomes possible, become confident individuals living fulfilling lives and make a successful transition into their next phases of education, within school and also to secondary school, in preparation for adulthood.
-To ensure that the needs of pupils with SEN are identified, assessed, provided for and regularly reviewed. - 2.2 To ensure that all pupils with SEN are offered full access to a broad, balanced and relevant curriculum including the Foundation Stage and the National Curriculum as appropriate. - 2.3 To ensure high levels of staff expertise to meet pupils' needs, through well targeted continuing professional development. - 2.4 To work in partnership with outside agencies to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - 2.5 To ensure support and full inclusion for pupils with medical conditions, through consultation with health and social care professionals. - 2.6 To work in partnership with parents to enable them to make an active contribution to the decision making and part of the collaborative education of their child. - 2.7 To take the views and wishes of the pupil into account, to enable them to be active learners by involving them in planning and reviewing their progress
+- 2.2 Enable pupils with SEN to achieve the best outcomes possible, become confident individuals living fulfilling lives and make a successful transition into their next phases of education, within school and also to secondary school, in preparation for adulthood.
+To ensure that the needs of pupils with SEN are identified, assessed, provided for and regularly reviewed. - 2.3 Ensure that all pupils with SEN are offered full access to a broad, balanced and relevant curriculum including the Foundation Stage and the National Curriculum as appropriate. - 2.4 Ensure high levels of staff expertise to meet pupils' needs, through well targeted continuing professional development. - 2.5 Ensure that the school works in partnership with outside agencies to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - 2.6 Ensure support and full inclusion for pupils with medical conditions, through consultation with health and social care professionals. - 2.7 To work in partnership with parents to enable them to make an active contribution to the decision making and part of the collaborative education of their child. - 2.8 To take the views and wishes of the pupil into account, to enable them to be active learners by involving them in planning and reviewing their progress - The SENCo is responsible for writing the SEN Policy in conjunction with the SEND Governor and is offered for consultation with parents, children, staff and governors before ratifying.